shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Trigger: Anything
 Reaction: You cast a spell that targets only you.

-### Selfish
+### Subclass Capstone Feature

-You can redirect magic into you.
-You gain the following reaction:

-**Retarget to Self**
-Trigger: Another creature within your Cast Range casts a spell
-Reaction: You change one or more of the spell’s targets to yourself, if it is targeting one or more other creatures.
-You may spend 1 MP to use your Quick Self Cast feature as part of the same reaction.

 ### Identity

 You can modify yourself even more easily.
-Whenever you cast a spell that targets only yourself, it costs 2 MP less to cast.
+Whenever you cast a spell that targets only yourself, it costs 2 MP less to cast and your Mana Spend Limit is increased by your CM for this spell cast.

 Additionally, when you cast a spell as part of your Shape Self feature, that spell costs 5 MP less to cast, minimum 0.